WatDuhHekBro/bindiff/README.md

 ## Usage
 - `sfr "<regex pattern>"` - This will scan all the paths starting in your current directory.
-- `sfr -d "<regex pattern>"` - This includes any leading directories into the path so the regex pattern can take that into account.
+- `sfr -f "<regex pattern>"` - This includes any leading directories into the path so the regex pattern can take that into account.
 Useful if you're searching for a folder by its name.
 - `sfr "<regex pattern>" <"some folder name"...>` - This will scan paths starting in folders you select.
+- `sfr` or `sfr -f ""` - Definitely not as intentional but this will list out all files and their paths.
+- `sfr -l (<log file>) ...` - Same as above (see bindiff usage).

 ## Use Cases
 - This can help you locate a file nested in a bunch of folders if you know its name.